lltfm/openness/works/the_epitomes_of_openness/contemplations/the_wildfire_of_bodies.md

-# What is the "wildfire of bodies"?
+# What is "the wildfire of bodies"?

 [Openness GPT](../../saltem_hoc/README.md#openness-gpt):